 Mild and serious clavicle fractures are possible and usually this type of injury does not cause the bone to puncture through the skin which may make it more difficult to notice than most other types of broken bones.

 Some common mild and serious symptoms collarbone injuries can cause include:

 - Immediate pain the shoulder or collarbone area

-- Inability to left or raise the affected arm
+- Inability to lift or raise the affected arm

 - A bulge on or near the shoulder (this is often the bone extending out)